 Even a 3-year old can help to make ice cream.
-Here are some jobs you can assign your kids when making homemade ice cream.
+Here are 10 jobs you can assign your kids when making homemade ice cream.

-- Cut the green stem out of the strawberries (this can be done with a knife or even a child’s fingers)
+- Job #2: Cut the green stem out of the strawberries (this can be done with a knife or even a child’s fingers)

-- Pour everything into a big bowl.
+- Job #6: Pour everything into a big bowl.
 Stir

-- Put the canister into the ice cream maker bucket.
+- Job #8: Put the canister into the ice cream maker bucket.
 Put ice and rock salt around the ice cream bucket.
 Turn on the ice cream maker

-Healthy Tip #2: An Entrepreneurial Adventure: A Lesson in Math & Creativity
+Tip #2: An Entrepreneurial Adventure: 5 Lessons in Math & Creativity

 Yes, I know all about lemonade stands—I had one myself as a kid and all my sons had one when they were growing up.
-They are great and teach kids a bundle of things about business, costs, return on investment, etc. But, why not sell something new, creative, or original while still learning business basics?
+They are great and teach kids a bundle of things about business, costs, return on investment, etc. But, being an entrepreneur means being creative.
+So, why not sell something new, creative, or original while still learning business basics?